 “Will students in senior years need to attend bricks and mortar schools, or will they require drop-in centers with access to tutors?
 What will be the role of artificial intelligence and virtual reality in the teaching methods of the future, for example?”

-The task is far from easy for the Department, who are currently working closely with city planners and industry stakeholders, to more accurately predict the nature of infrastructure demand in the future.
+It is not an easy task for the Department, who are currently working closely with city planners and industry stakeholders, to more accurately predict the nature of infrastructure demand in the future.

 Extending these efforts, Neish will address delegates at the School Planning Design and Construction Conference at the Rendezvous Hotel Melbourne on 22-23 May.